the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 e.g. using the Software Sustainability Institute's RSE Competencies Toolkit [@RSECompetenciesToolkit2023].
-These indicators would supplement the traditional grading system by providing gamification elements that gratify learning and incentivize the discovery of new skill sets, and thus contribute to reducing skill gaps in the RSE community.
+These indicators would supplement the traditional grading system by providing gamification elements that gratify learning and incentivise the discovery of new skill sets, and thus contribute to reducing skill gaps in the RSE community.
 Some indicators could be used in collaborative Web platforms to stimulate continuous learning or steer RSE behavior in a direction that would benefit all users of research software.